tcheukueppoo/maat/docs/gc.md

 rate at which the main program allocates memory, therefore, we need to find an equivalence between a unit of work (processing an object) and allocated bytes of memory.
-In an incremental step, allocated bytes of memory that triggered an incremental step is translated into the work that needs to be performed and so letting a unit of work be an abitrary number of bytes affects the collection pace and we are unable to estimate how much number of bytes would suffice which is why the step multiplier parameter exists as a factor that speeds up the collection.
+In an incremental step, allocated bytes of memory that triggered an incremental step is translated into the work the collector needs to performed and so, letting a unit of work be an abitrary number of bytes affects the collection pace and we are unable to estimate how much number of bytes would suffice which is why the step multiplier parameter exists as a factor that speeds up the collection.
 In the Lua programming language, a unit of work is equal to the sizeof the C structure representing Lua values, we are going to do the same here.

 ```
 A work, 1w = sizeof(Value)
 ```

-Let `w` be the S.I unit of work and 16 bytes be the `sizeof(Value)`, this implies `6KB` of memory is equivalent to `384w`.
+Let `w` be the S.I unit of work and 16 bytes be the `sizeof(Value)`,this implies `6KB` of memory is equivalent to `384w`.

+In a concurrent environment, a gc step is set to run on an OS thread determined by the Maat scheduler.
+It's important for the collection function to not be re-entrant since the collection operation is not designed to run in a truly parrallel environment as it would require so many synchronization mechanisms in it.

 ### Write Barriers

 In incremental garbage collection, the collector distinguishes two different types of white colors: One dedicated to objects in the current GC cycle and the other to objects in the next GC cycle.
 A write forward barrier in incremental mode deeply marks the referred object black if the sweep phase has not yet been reached; otherwise it's marked white for the next GC cycle in order to avoid other write barriers form the referred object.
 A backward write barrier in incremental mode simply turns the black referring object gray and insert it in a gray list to be processed in the atomic phase.

 ### Collection Paramaters